-Between Mount Baker and Washington Coast
+Between Mount Baker and Bellingham Bay

 Natural, deep-water Lake Whatcom near Bellingham, Washington, is the sole source of drinking water for more than 90,000 people.
 The lake's watershed covers some 56 square miles.
 Half of the watershed is privately owned and the other half is made up of public lands managed by DNR for various trusts, with a focus on logging in the watershed to generate revenue.

 Roughly half of the DNR-managed land around Lake Whatcom was granted at statehood to support schools, while the other half belongs to the county.
 These were private lands which the county claimed after tax defaults early last century.
 State law allows counties to transfer (or "reconvey") such land away from the DNR providing the counties have a recreation plan for the lands.
+The land transfer, or reconveyance, is now in process.

 The soils of the Lake Whatcom watershed are largely unconsolidated and unstable.
 Logging operations channel sediment pollution into the lake and have caused landslides onto communities and the into the water.
 That sediment contains phosphorous, which fosters algae growth and greatly degrades water quality.